telliott99/MyMath/diff-theory/implicit-diff.rst

 The slope of the circle is directly proportional to :math:`-x` and inversely proportional to :math:`y`.

-Of course, this particular problem can be solved directly.
-Like so:
+Of course, this particular problem can be solved directly:

 .. math::